Atomic Force Microscope

 - Sub-nanometer resolution

-- AFM can be used to measure and localize many different forces including: adhesion strength, magnetic forces and mechanical properties
+- Can be used to measure and localize many different forces including adhesion strength, magnetic forces and mechanical properties

 - True 3D imaging and measurements